VITHF900: Theory of science and ethics at the Faculty of Humanities and The Grieg Academy - Department of Music

 VITHF900 Spring semester, 2020

-The next 4-day seminar will be held in January, 2019.
+The next 4-day seminar will be held in January, 2021.
 Participation in all the four days of the course is mandatory.
-The two first days of the course are held in Bergen on a Monday and Tuesday in January, while the two following course days are held at Fleischer’s Hotel in Voss on the Monday and Tuesday afterwards.
+The two first days of the course will be held in Bergen, while the other two days of the course will be held at a hotel outside of Bergen.
 SVT books the hotel rooms for everyone.
+You must book your own train tickets.
+It is also possible to drive and park there as well.
+The exact dates of the course will be posted during the Fall semester.

 Please send application for enrollment by the 1. of December 2020 to: CLOSED